eduOS/vim-QandA/README.md

 vim-QandA is a Vim plugin that includes two separated parts: one for crawling transcript and panellist information from the website of the Australia talk show Q&A; another for showing these information in my favorite editor Vim.

 # Prerequisites
-Make sure that Python and MySQL is installed.
+Make sure that Python and MySQL have been installed.

 # Installation
 Copy plugin/vim-QandA to ~/.vim/bundle